notmatthancock/pylidc/README.md

 ### Initial setup

-The first thing you should do is tell the module where you store your dicom image files for LIDC dataset:
+The first thing you should do is tell the module where you store your dicom image files for LIDC dataset. `pylidc` looks in your home folder for configuration file called, `.pylidcrc`, which you must create.
+It is formatted like the following:

-    >> import pylidc as pl
-    >> pl.set_path_to_dicom_files('/path/to/big_external_drive/datasets/LIDC-IDRI')
+    [dicom]
+    path = /path/to/big_external_drive/datasets/LIDC-IDRI
+    warn = True

+You can use `pylidc` without creating this configuration file, but any functions that depend on CT image data will not be usable.
+If you want to use the module without utilizing the DICOM data (for say, querying annotation attributes, etc.), you can set `warn` to `False`, and the module won't bother you about it each time you import the module.

-The expected folder hierarchy in the specified path is the same as when you download the data from the TCIA download manager, i.e.,`PatientID` > `StudyInstanceUID` > `SeriesInstanceUID` > `*.dcm`.
-After you set this path initially, it will persist across sessions.
+The expected folder hierarchy in the specified path is: `PatientID` > `StudyInstanceUID` > `SeriesInstanceUID` > `*.dcm`.
+If you downloaded the data from the TCIA site, the folder hierarchy will already be formatted in this way.

 ### Basic examples